Key Features and Functionality of the Explore Page for Owned Sources

 Important Things to Know about Explore Date Range Limitations

 For Owned Sources, the amount of historical data you can access depends on when you began tracking the page in Canvs.
 Please reach out to email@example.com or your account representative if you have questions about your organization's historical data.

-The maximum date range for any Explore query for Owned Pages is 100 days.
-If you need to analyze multiple years in aggregate, simply export the date for 100 days at a time and consolidate the exports.
+The maximum date range for any Explore query for Owned Pages is 100 days to view on the page.
+Our Explore Export can export up to 1 year's worth of data.
 All data in the export will be formatted and ordered the same, allowing you to quickly consolidate data in your preferred spreadsheet or business intelligence platform.